 Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Assurance rating Improve the consistency and quality of leadership through:-Reset leadership development offer and support (Leadership SkillsLab and PME) •Improved mandatory training compliance •Improved appraisals rates using the WorkPal system •Developing clear communication mechanisms within teams and departments New Training and Development department in place with full recruitment programme now complete Recruitment to Head of Education and Training infrastructure.
 Interim resource in place.
-Realignment of OD priorities in line with the restructure have gone live in April 2023 Workforce and OD Group IPR - Appraisal compliance Culture and Leadership Group Priority updates to PODC None identified Providing a stable and sustainable workforce by:- •Ensuring we have the right roles in the right place through strong workforce planning •Reducing vacancy rates and ensuring that posts are filled through a positive and values recruitment approach •Reducing our agency staffing levels/spend •Strengthening the Medical Workforce Job Planning processes Work continue to recruit to all new vacancies within the newly formed central Medical Staffing Function to offer more support for job planning compliance.
+Realignment of OD priorities in line with the restructure have gone live in April 2023 Workforce and OD Group IPR - Appraisal compliance Culture and Leadership Group Priority updates to PODC None identified sustainable workforce by:- •Ensuring we have the right roles in the right place through Work continue to recruit to all new vacancies within the newly formed central Medical Staffing Function to offer more support for job planning compliance.
 System support being considered for job planning WSODG TSSG Medical Staffing Group None identified Proactively support staff to remain well and at work, however should the need arise, supporting them through illness and their return to work Improvement in sickness rate in 23/34 full year affect of 4.5% required.
 Continue to fill vacancies within the HR department to support Divisions with sickness management Health and wellbeing Manager appointment and the creation of a Health and Wellbeing Group has been completed and their first meeting was held end of April.
 This will feed into the Workforce Operational Group.
 On going training and support for Health and Wellbeing champions.
 Nearly at a fully recruited position witthin the newly restructured HR department.
-Employee Assistance Programme implemented May 2022 Aligned to reduction in sickness work in partnership with Heads of HR and Divisional Management Through local Health and Wellbeing group and HR casework reviews.
+Programme implemented May 2022 Aligned to reduction in sickness work in partnership with Heads of HR and Divisional Management Through local Health and Wellbeing group and HR casework reviews.
 System Health & Wellbeing Board Linc People Board (NB.
-Wellbeing Pillar) Wellbeing activity (for reporting to Workforce, Strategy and OD Group) Core data is now included in the POD scorecard which is tabled at the Operational working group. and the wider system, maximising access to training Working in collabration with the system to ensure we continue to support where appropriate the transfer of ULHT levy in line with the regulations and guidelines to do so.
+Wellbeing Pillar) Wellbeing activity (for reporting to Workforce, Strategy and OD Group) Core data is now included in the POD scorecard which is tabled at the Operational working group. and the wider system, maximising access to training opportunities, making full use of the apprenticeship levy Working in collabration with the system to ensure we continue to support where appropriate the transfer of ULHT levy in line with the regulations and guidelines to do so.
 Key Performance indicators have been identified as part of the IIP and will be monitored through the scorecard at Workforce Operational and Strategy Group.
 Aligned to restructure of the Talent Academy within the POD broader restructure.